cjdbarlow/Part-One/pharmacokinetic_modelling.md

 * This produces a **bi-exponential** fall in plasma concentration
 Consists of two phases:
     * Phase α
-    Distribution phase.
-        * A rapid decline in plasma concentration due to distribution to peripheral tissues
+    Distribution phase: A rapid decline in plasma concentration due to distribution to peripheral tissues.
-        * The
     * Phase β
-    Elimination phase.
-        * Slow decline in plasma concentration due to:
+    Elimination phase: Slow decline in plasma concentration due to:
         * Elimination from the body
         * Redistribution into plasma

-BI EXPONENTIAL ELIMINATION GRAPH PAGE 57 PETKOV
+<object data="resources\3compartment.svg" type="image/svg+xml"></object>

 Given by the equation $$C = Ae^{-\alpha t} + Be^{-\beta t}$$, where:
 * $$C$$ is the concentration of drug in plasma
 * $$A$$ is the y-intercept of the distribution exponent